 No, Switzerland is not a member of the European Union (EU).

-Switzerland had applied to become a member of the European Union but negotiations remained suspended for 24 years since the people first voted against the move in 1992.
-The formal application to join the EU was formally withdrawn on July 27, 2016, following a negative vote by the people in Switzerland.
+Switzerland had applied to become a member of the European Union, but negotiations remained suspended for 24 years since the people first voted against the move in 1992.
+The formal application to join the EU was formally withdrawn, on July 27, 2016, following a negative vote by the people of Switzerland.